-Although there are several overlapping Special Areas (e.g., the Gully MPA and the Gully EBSA) they will be described separately in this section as illustrated in Figures 3.4 and 3.5.
-Overlapping areas will be consolidated in Section 5.2 in the assessment of potential effects.
+Although there are several overlapping Special Areas (e.g., the Gully MPA and the Gully EBSA) they are described separately in this section as illustrated in Figures 3.4 and 3.5.
+Overlapping areas are consolidated in Section 5.2 in the assessment of potential effects.